Cathedral of Saint-Louis-des-Invalides, Paris

-The Cathedral of Saint-Louis-des-Invalides is a Roman Catholic Cathedral in the 7th arrondissement of Paris that serves as the seat of the bishop to the members of the French armed forces.
+The Cathedral of Saint-Louis-des-Invalides (French: Cathédrale Saint-Louis-des-Invalides) is a Roman Catholic cathedral in the 7th arrondissement of Paris which serves as the seat of the bishop to the members of the French armed forces.
 It is located within the park of Les Invalides, the home for French army veterans.
 It was commissioned by King Louis XIV and was built beginning in 1676 by architect Jules Hardouin-Mansart.
 It is located directly behind and adjoining the Dome Church of Les Invalides.

 The nave of the church displays flags captured by the French army in various wars and conflicts over its history.